LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 There should be annotated imgaes for each category (relatively obvious) AND __there should be a similar anmount of annotated images for each category__.
 If there are many more images for one category, then the model might not predict well the others.

+## Image Pre-processing
+Deep-learning model do not work on 2048x2048 grayscale full resolution images for instance.
-The workflows takes care of image pre-processing (resizing, intensity normalization, RGB conversion) and of splitting the dataset into training, validation and test fraction.
+The workflows takes care of image pre-processing (downscaling, intensity normalization, RGB conversion) and of splitting the dataset into training, validation and test fraction (which proportion can be changed by entering the _Split dataset_ node.

+## Model architecture
 The trained model is a hybrid model made of a pre-trained VGG16 base, and new dense layers appended on top.
 Only the dense layers are trained, the base is frozen.
 The base could also be further trained to have features more specific to the new images (fine tuning), but only once the dense layers have been trained for a number of epochs.
 This is not proposed in the workflow for simplicity.

+## Training parameters
 The parameters for the training (number of epochs, batch size, learning rate...) can be adjusted in the __Keras Network Learner node__.
 The progress of the training (loss and accuracy curves) can be monitored live by opening the training monitor (right-click the Keras Network learner node during training).

+## Exporting the trained model
 After the training has completed, the trained model can be saved as a h5 file to use for prediction of image-categories on new images.
 A text file containing the categories names is also saved along the trained model (YourModelFile-classes.txt).